-FTC’s bid to block Microsoft’s Activision buyout trundles on
+FTC’s bid to block Microsoft’s Activision buyout has no end in sight

-(Pocket-lint) - Those hoping for Microsoft, Activision, and the Federal Trade Commission (FTC) to sit around a table to settle their differences are out of luck, it seems.
+Those hoping for Microsoft, Activision, and the Federal Trade Commission (FTC) to sit around a table to settle their differences are out of luck, it seems.

 Following the news last month that the FTC intended to block Microsoft's buyout of Activision for $69 billion it had been hoped that a trip to court could be avoided.
 But a new report by Reuters says that there have been no "substantive" settlement discussions between the parties.